Advantages of SIP

-SIPs are commonly used throughout Europe and North America as a construction method, even though the UK market has been slow in catching up.
-It has many advantages over standard masonary and timber frame construction methods - primarily to do with the factory-built components allowing for a better-performing building fabric.
-Please see below for some information on these key advantages as well as technical infomation on what makes up a SIP:
+Structurally-insulated panels, or ‘SIPs,’ are commonly used throughout Europe and North America as a construction method.
+The UK market has been slow to catch up, but they have many advantages over the standard masonry and timber frame construction methods.
+Primarily this is to do with the factory-built components allowing for a better performing building fabric.

 Building with SIPs is a fast construction method.
-It is entirely possible for the SIP "shell" to be completed within 7 days.
+It is entirely possible for the SIP house ‘shell’ to be completed within seven days.

 SIPs can be fabricated to suit any design of building, allowing architects the flexibility and creative freedom to create aesthetically pleasing designs.